TAMM: Tensor Algebra for Many-body Methods: TAMM FRAMEWORK

-We provided a detailed explanation of the optimizations and dependencies we employ in our framework.
-TAMM leverages a modular infrastructure to enable the implementation of various optimizations on different levels of the computation, from data distribution to execution schemes on different hardware.
-This design allowed us to implement different \boldit{memory managers}, \boldit{distribution} schemes, and work distribution over different \boldit{process groups} without any major changes to the user-facing tensor algebra interface.
-The following section describes the impact of using TAMM for implementing various coupled cluster methods arising in computational chemistry.
+In this section, we have provided a detailed explanation of the TAMM framework.
+TAMM leverages a modular infrastructure to enable the implementation of various optimizations on different levels of computation, from data distribution to execution schemes on different hardware.
+This design allowed us to implement different \boldit{memory managers}, \boldit{distribution} schemes, and work distribution over different \boldit{process groups} without any major changes to the user-facing tensor algebra interface. \finalresponse{Finally, we provided a feature-based comparison between TAMM and other distributed tensor algebra frameworks, namely TiledArray, CTF, DISTAL, ExaTensor.}